brandong954/brandong954.github.io/about.markdown

 permalink: /about/
 ---

 A blog full of playlists depicting how I'm feeling for a given day.
+Would love to hear of any music you dig.
 Enjoy!